rickb777/expect/README.md

 **Number** and **String** have `Or()` that allows multiple alternatives to be accepted.

 * If any of them succeed, the test will pass.
-* If they all fail, the error message will list all the possibilities in the expected outcome.
+* If all of them fail, the error message will list all the possibilities in the expected outcome.

 There is no need for 'and' conjunctions because you simply add more assertions.